As Polkadot plummets by 50%, Gavin Wood decides to become a DJ

 Inventing Ethereum

 He wrote one of the first Ethereum clients in C++, a software application that allows developers to interact with the blockchain.
 Wood helped invent Ethereum's programming language, Solidity, and co-authored the "Ethereum Yellow Paper," the first formal document outlining the purpose and operation of the Ethereum network.
-He told DL News, "I also brought in more design and engineering aspects; I want to say it's like an almost artistic nature."
+He told DL News, "I also brought more design and engineering aspects; I want to say it’s almost an artistic nature."

-Although Wood became a cornerstone of decentralized finance by co-creating the blockchain system, solidifying his position in the cryptocurrency space, he feels Ethereum lacks vitality.
+Although Wood became a cornerstone of decentralized finance by co-creating a blockchain system, solidifying his position in the cryptocurrency space, he feels Ethereum lacks vitality.
 He said, "Compared to the vision that Vitalik and I proposed in 2014, the Ethereum protocol has hardly changed."

 Improving "Cumbersome" Cross-Chain